thesquaregroot/mini-lisp/README.txt

 Design Description
 ------------------
     This intepreter uses an object-oriented recursive descent structure.
-The 'interpereter' class receives a 'tokenizer' in its constructor and uses that to build 's_expression' objects.
+The 'interpereter' class receives a 'tokenizer' in its constructor which it uses that to build 's_expression' objects.
 The s_expression object is essentially a tree, with lisp-list structure as defined in class.
 For example, (1 2) or (1 .
 (2 .
-NIL)) will be store internally as the following binary tree:
+NIL)) will be stored internally as the following binary tree:

                .
               / \